CommArc/phishbuckets/README.md

     according to plan in other environments.
 Any problems, raise a bug issue.

 At the time this work was begun, 'gophish' had no ability to schedule campaigns.
-Now that it does, it makes senses to transition these scripts to use that feature but that will take some extra work...
+Now that it does, it makes sense to transition these scripts to use that feature but that will take some extra work...

 ## Installation